nualagr/dargan-health-foods/README.md

 nutrition, healthy-lifestyle tips, recipes, superfood trends and other items of interest to health-conscious consumers.

-Membership of the site provides users with the ability to access their order history, billing and delivery details.
-These details are then used to facilitate a faster and more convenient checkout process for the site member, by prefilling the necessary forms for them on the Checkout Page.
+Membership of the site provides users with the ability to access their order history and delivery details.
+These details are then used to facilitate a faster and more convenient checkout process for the site member, by prefilling the necessary 'Contact Information' and 'Billing Details' forms for them on the Checkout Page.
-Members also have the ability to contribute to the site, writing reviews of products and commenting on the site’s blog posts.
+Members also have the ability to contribute to the site, writing reviews of products they have purchased and commenting on the site’s blog posts.
 These reviews and comments can subsequently be edited or deleted by their creators.

 Dargan's owners see a need to provide their customer base with a